kiriaze/Simple-Grid/README.md

 ## Advanced usage

-By setting the $advanced-usage variable in your _base.scss, _settings.scss, or _variables.scss to 'true' you can work with Espresso more semantically.
+By setting the custom class variables for your columns and container in your _base.scss, _settings.scss, or _variables.scss you can work with Espresso more semantically.

 	# For mixed widths, percentage based